Learn more about Michigan's flagship technological university and how your student can become a Michigan Tech Husky.

 Learn more about the financial aid process and find additional opportunities to help cover your student's cost of attendance.

-Estimate your student's cost of attendance based on qualifying automatic merit scholarships and need-based financial aid.
+Estimate your student's cost of attendance based on automatic merit scholarships and need-based financial aid they may qualify for.

 400+companies recruit on campus during Career Fairs